 Walkley Heights is a smaller suburb in South Australia within the Salisbury local government area (postcode 5098).
 With a population of 3,513, the suburb has an established demographic with a median age of 42.
 Households earn a median income of $92K per year, with an average household size of 2.7 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.3% year-on-year at the LGA level.
+SA employment has moved +2.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+SA also had 23 Commonwealth-backed major projects under construction, 2 underway, and 11 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, clerical & administrative, technicians & trades.
+Employment in the area leans toward healthcare and education.
 The top ancestries reported are English, Australian, Indian.

-The median house price in Walkley Heights is $1.1 million, having surged 27.1% over the past year.
-The current median weekly rent is $745.
-This gives a gross rental yield of approximately 3.5%.
+Walkley Heights has a median house price of $1.3 million, which has jumped by 13% year-on-year.
+The current median weekly rent is $720.
+This gives a gross rental yield of approximately 3.0%.
 The median monthly mortgage repayment is $1,700.

 Public transport access includes 17 bus stops.
 The crime rate in the Salisbury LGA is below average at 2,306 incidents per 100,000 population.

-From an investment perspective, Walkley Heights offers a gross rental yield of 3.5%, rated as moderate yield.
-Property prices are near the state median ($1.1M/$950K).
-The price-to-income ratio of 12.1x is considered stretched.
-House prices have moved +27.1% year-on-year.
+From an investment perspective, Walkley Heights shows a gross rental yield of approximately 3.0%, rated as low yield.
+Property prices are above the state median ($1.3M/$950K), placing it in the premium segment.
+The price-to-income ratio of 13.7x is considered stretched.
+House prices have moved +13.0% year-on-year.
+Population growth of +0.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.